-No customer accounted for more than 5.0% of our net sales during the fiscal years ended January 30, 2016, January 31, 2015 or February 1, 2014.
+No customer accounted for more than 5.0% of our net sales during the fiscal years ended January 28, 2017, January 30, 2016 or January 31, 2015.

 Vendor Arrangements

 We enter into arrangements with some of our vendors that entitle us to a partial refund of the cost of merchandise purchased during the year or reimbursement of certain costs we incur to advertise or otherwise promote their product.
 Volume-based rebates, supported by vendor agreements, are estimated throughout the year and reduce the cost of inventories and cost of goods sold during the year.
 This estimate is regularly monitored and adjusted for current or anticipated changes in purchase levels and for sales activity.